About the Program

 International applicants must also provide documentation of at least three months direct patient care activity in the U.S. or Canada within the last four years.

 We conduct resident interviews from November to early January.
-In adherence to travel restrictions and social distancing guidelines due to COVID-19, the Department of OB/GYN will conduct all interviews virtually.
+The Department of OB/GYN will conduct all interviews virtually.
 Because the number of interviews will be limited, we encourage you to complete the application process as early as possible.

 We encourage our residents to maintain a healthy work-life balance, and Richmond, affectionately known as RVA, is a wonderful place to engage in that well-rounded lifestyle.
 As the capital of Virginia since 1779, Richmond attracts students, faculty and staff from around the globe.